How Accounting Firms Grow Revenue Beyond Tax Season

 How do you start the advisory conversation without it feeling like a sales pitch?

 The most effective framing is observation, not pitch.
 Start the conversation by sharing something you noticed in the client's numbers: "Looking at your last 12 months, your gross margin has compressed by 3 percentage points.
 I wanted to talk through what might be driving that and whether we can help."
 That is not selling.
 That is demonstrating the value of having a proactive accountant.
 Advisory revenue follows from being genuinely useful before the client has asked.
+The trust-building principles behind this advisory shift are the same ones covered in our guide to bookkeeper and accountant client acquisition.

 About the Author